Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 Whether you end up choosing a cloud platform like Azure Databricks or decide to run on your on-prem cluster, Event Hubs for Kafka will work all the same.

 *Note: Databricks shades the Kafka client under the `kafkashaded` package.
-If you are using Databricks to run Spark, make sure to update all occurrences of `org.apache.kafka.common.security.plain.PlainLoginModule` to `kafkashaded.org.apache.kafka.common.security.plain.PlainLoginModule` in these samples!*
+If you are using Databricks to run Spark:

+1. Do not import `org.apache.kafka.common.security.plain.PlainLoginModule` (it's provided by the Databricks runtime)
+2. Update your EH_SASL constant's `org.apache.kafka.common.security.plain.PlainLoginModule` to `kafkashaded.org.apache.kafka.common.security.plain.PlainLoginModule`

 ## Microbatching vs Continuous Processing